 The repurchase of our common stock is recorded at cost.
 At the time of reissuance, the treasury stock account is reduced using the average cost method.
-Gains and losses on the reissuance of common stock are recorded in additional paid-in capital, to the extent additional paid-in capital from previous treasury share transactions exists.
-Any deficiency is charged to retained earnings.
+Gains and losses on the reissuance of common stock are recorded in additional paid-in capital.
+The Inflation Reduction Act of 2022 created a new excise tax equal to 1 percent of the fair value of shares repurchased, effective after December 31, 2022.
+The excise tax is included in the cost of treasury stock with an offset to other liabilities in the Consolidated Balance Sheets.
+The excise tax liability is reduced by the fair market value of any reissuance occurring in the same taxable year.